-Community Consolidated School District 89 teaches age-appropriate human growth and development curriculum based on the state mandates for health education.
+CCSD 89 teaches age-appropriate human growth and development curriculum based on the state mandates for health education.
 Human growth and development are taught in fifth grade and then again in seventh grade.
 CCSD 89 has not adopted the national sex-education standards.

 Parents/guardians of fifth- and seventh-grade students will be notified prior to the start of this instruction.
 Families are encouraged to have conversations about this instruction before, during, and after in-class instruction.
-Parents/guardians may request their students be excused from portions of this instruction by submitting a written request to the building principal.
+Parents/guardians may request their students be excused from portions of this instruction, as well as instruction on AIDS or family life, by submitting a written request to the principal.
 Excused students will be provided an alternative learning activity and will not be subject to penalty.